MinaProtocol/mina/docs/specs/consensus/README.md

 ### 5.4.9 Projected window

-As we will see in later sections, both creating a new block and selecting the best chain during the long-range fork rule require computing a *projected window*.
+As we will see later, both creating a new block and selecting the best chain during the long-range fork rule require computing a *projected window*.

 Given a window `W` and a future global slot `next`, the projected window of `W` to slot `next` is a transformation of `W` into what it would look like if it were positioned at slot `next` (i.e. following itself with no intermediate blocks) by ring-shifting.